DHS-Components/dhs-suite-easy-deploy/README.md

 For a technological point of view, the Two-click installation is based on Docker Swarm which guarantees the possibility to perform both a deployment on a single node and on a distributed environment.

-For additional information refer to the document xxxx
+For additional information refer to the document "DHS Suite Easy Deploy Installation Manual"

 ## Copyright